 Death in the Home or Rumors of Hauntedness

 This might seem silly, but several home sellers have pointed out that people are very hesitant about buying houses that are reported to have had a death in them or have rumors about the house being haunted.
 Despite the home sellers’ best efforts, a lot of clients report having a bad feeling about buying a house where the death occurred.

 Bad Odors or Unruly Pets

-Unruly pets running around when potential clients come to visit, or a bad odor permeating the house, especially due to cats, can quickly turn off a potential buyer.
-Make sure to remove your pet during a showing, and freshen up the house to remove any lingering smells.
+Unruly pets running around when potential clients come to visit are very distracting.
+A bad odor permeating the house, especially due to pets, can quickly turn off a potential buyer.
+Make sure to remove your pet during a showing.
+Freshen up the house to remove any lingering smells.
 Light some candles and spray some air freshener so your client can walk into a pleasant-smelling house.